lupyuen/lupyuen.github.io/src/testbot.md

 _If we had to do it all again with NuttX on PineTime?_

-Same: SBC with OpenOCD + Semihosting
+Same: SBC with OpenOCD + Semihosting.
+Send Screenshot in PR Comment

 # What's Next